Consequences of non-payment

 To stay in good financial standing with the university, students must pay each monthly statement in full by the 25th of each month, or be up to date on the university payment plan, outlined below.

 When a student carries a balance and they have not made the required minimum payment according to the payment plan, a Registration Hold is placed on a student's account.
-Registration Holds prohibit enrollment in a future semester, and are lifted after the student catches up to the required payments for that month.
+Registration Holds prohibit enrollment in a future semester, and are lifted after the student makes the required minimum payment for the current month.
 Balances due at the end of a semester will also incur a Transcript Hold, which prohibits the release of official or unofficial transcripts until past due balances are paid.
 Graduating students with a balance can anticipate a Graduation Hold, which prevents distribution of an diploma, until all balances are paid in full.

 HOLD on your student account?